aws-samples/aws-secure-environment-accelerator/docs/developer/developer-guide.md

 #### AWS SDK Wrappers

-You can find `aws-sdk` wrappers in the `common-lambda/lib/aws` folder.
+You can find `aws-sdk` wrappers in the `src/lib/common/src/aws` folder.
 Most of the classes and functions just wrap around `aws-sdk` classes and wrappers and promisify some calls and add exponential backoff to retryable errors.
 Other classes, like `Organizations` have additional functionality such as listing all the organizational units in an organization in the function `listOrganizationalUnits`.

 Please use the `aws-sdk` wrappers throughout the project or write an additional wrapper when necessary.

-> _Action Item:_ Move the AWS wrappers into a separate project, `common-aws`.

 #### Configuration File Parsing

 The configuration file is defined and validated using the [`io-ts`](https://github.com/gcanti/io-ts) library.
-See `common-lambda/lib/config/index.ts`.
+See `src/lib/common-config/src/index.ts`.
 In case any changes need to be made to the configuration file parsing, this is the place to be.

 We wrap a class around the `AcceleratorConfig` type that contains additional helper functions.
 You can add your own additional helper functions.